-The seal colonies of the Norfolk Coast are reportedly very healthy in numbers and growing each year.
+The grey seal colonies of Horsey Gap on the Norfolk Coast are reportedly very healthy in numbers and growing each year.
 Great news!
 So we popped along for a little visit.
 Here’s how you can visit and what you should expect if you’re taking the kids.

 Less than an hour from Norwich, Horsey Gap is an area of Outstanding Natural Beauty and is known for its scenery and wildlife.
 The gap acts as a sluice and flood gate as the beach is long and flat and prone to flooding.
 Nearby is Horsey Mill which acts as a drainage mill, pumping the floodwater off the land.